Wine

 Understanding the key chemical compounds helps explain why wine pairs well with certain ingredients.

-Primary organic acid in wine; provides tartness and freshness; crucial for balance in both drinking and cooking applications
+Primary acid in wine; provides freshness, brightness, and preservative qualities; essential for balance and aging stability

 Quick Tips